strimzi/proposals/050-unidirectional-topic-operator.md

 >       upon timed reconciliation the condition on the other `KafkaTopic` will be removed and reconciliation via that other `KafkaTopic` will proceed as normal.
 >    2. If deletion is disallowed via `delete.topic.enable=false` broker configuration then the operator will remove the finalizer and Kube will remove the resource.
 >       The topic in Kafka will thus become unmanaged.
->    3. Otherwise, the operator attempts to deletes the topic from Kafka.
+>    3. Otherwise, the operator attempts to delete the topic from Kafka.
 >        1. If deletion succeeds the operator will remove `strimzi.io/topic-operator` from the `metadata.finalizer` and Kube will remove the resource.
 >        2. If deletion failed with `UNKNOWN_TOPIC_OR_PARTITION` (i.e. the topic didn't exist) the operator will continue to remove the finalizer.
 I.e. this case is not treated as an error.
 >        3. If deletion failed with any other error this is reported via a condition in the `status.conditions` and the finalizer is not removed.